15 Things to Know About Johnson Lake, Banff

 With all that talk about the wind, I should also mention that Johnson Lake is one of the few lakes in Banff National Park that you can comfortably swim in.
 You can swim in any of the lakes – technically, but they won’t be enjoyable for more than 10 seconds.

 Johnson Lake is typically much warmer than the other big lakes in Banff, including nearby Two Jack Lake and Lake Minnewanka.
-So don’t forget your swimsuit when you head to Johnson Lake.
-There’s also a big open area for sunbathing and picnic benches to enjoy lunch at.
+So don’t forget your swimsuit when you head here, and brave yourself for a cold plunge (I said it was warmer, not warm).
+There’s also a big open beach area for sunbathing and picnic benches where you can enjoy a bring your own lunch.

 Johnson Lake is at the end of Johnson Lake Road, right off Lake Minnewanka Loop Road.
 The turn-off to Johnson Lake is right before Two Jack Lake and Lake Minnewanka, meaning you should stop if you’re heading to either of these lakes.